mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle as a Centaur/readme.md

 rowIndex variable is no longer global.
 We compute it tied to the attempts tried on the game.

-We are reifing the state into our Game object
+We are reifying the state into our Game object

 And this is when all magic happens.